jdtsmith/autoftp/README.md

 % autoftp.py hostname
 ```

-Install the [`uftpd.py`](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) micro-FTP server on your micro-controller, and set it up to run on boot (see below for tips).
+For devices running micropython: install the [`uftpd.py`](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) micro-FTP server on your micro-controller, and set it up to run on boot (see [below](#micropython-application) for tips).

 Install the [`autoftp`](https://raw.githubusercontent.com/jdtsmith/autoftp/master/autoftp.py) file and run it like you normally run your Python3 scripts.

-To use, just run in a directory like `autoftp host`.  `autoftp` will start monitoring for changes in any `.py` files (by default) in the local directory or below, sending the files via an actively maintained FTP session to `host` whenever they are created or modified, and creating any sub-directories as needed.
+To use, just run in your project directory: `autoftp.py host`.  `autoftp` will start monitoring for changes in any `.py` files (by default) in the local directory and all subdirectories, sending the files via an actively maintained FTP session to `host` whenever they are created or modified, and creating any sub-directories on the remote host as needed.
+See more [examples](#Examples) below.

 ## Usage